cindustriesio/lonewolf_scripts/README.md

 bash -c "$(wget -qLO - https://raw.githubusercontent.com/cindustriesio/lonewolf_scripts/refs/heads/main/proxmox/lxc/lxc_update_selectable.sh)"
 ```

 Any questions or comments just ask!
-I am new to git, and this is a learning experience while trying to help the community.
+I am new to git and coding in general, and this is a learning experience while trying to help the community.

+## Lonewolf:wolf: Apps
+If you are intrested in some other projects, check out [lonewolf_apps](https://github.com/cindustriesio/lonewolf_apps).
+I am curently working on a few encryption:closed_lock_with_key: apps, will be publishing some in the new future so be sure to save for later!

 #### :wolf: Contribute :wolf:
 I welcome more contributors, this is becoming a large scope project...